MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/localownerpresence.md

   - **CustomPresenceCategory**

     If a UCMA 4.0 application is intended to publish a custom category or a well-known category for which the API does not have a strongly-typed implementation, the application can do so by instantiating a [CustomPresenceCategory](https://msdn.microsoft.com/library/hh348294\(v=office.15\)) with the name and a string representing the XML content.
 Optionally, an instance ID can be supplied.
-Otherwise, the value is automatically determined, provided that it is a well-known category in the Lync Server 2013 subsystem (defined in the server manifest).
+Otherwise, the value is automatically determined, provided that it's a well-known category in the Lync Server 2013 subsystem (defined in the server manifest).

 ## Presence subscription and notification handling